Hub VV Drama

 Hub VV Drama (formerly known as VarietyVision) is a Singaporean Mandarin-language television channel owned by StarHub TV.
 Its programming consists solely of drama series from Hong Kong, China, South Korea and Taiwan, dubbed or subtitled into Chinese.
 There are no commercial breaks during programmes.
 Up until 28 July 2015, it also had a 3-hour timeshift channel on channel 856.

 This channel is owned by StarHub TV, alongside Astro Sensasi, Hub Sports Arena, Hub Sports and Hub E City.

 This channel celebrated its 20th anniversary to new timeslots including a new Japanese drama timeslot on Friday at 22:30 SST.

 History

 VarietyVision launched on 13 May 1992 (pushed ahead from its prospective launch date of 1 June 1992).
 The channel initially broadcast eighteen hours a day every day of the week, except on Saturdays where it broadcast 24 hours.
-Content consisted of movies, documentaries, dramas and cartoons from suppliers from Taiwan, Hong Kong and the Chinese mainland.
+Content consisted of movies, documentaries, dramas and cartoons from suppliers from Taiwan, Hong Kong and mainland China.